ComradeShlayer/ComradeShlayer.github.io/about.markdown

 I am currently a masters student at UBC working with Dr. Heather Bruce in the ancient homolgy.

-I am broadly interested interested in the evolution of complex phenotypes at major evolutionary transistions.
+I am broadly interested in the evolution of complex phenotypes at major evolutionary transistions.